 YWY, Searching for a Character Between East and West

-YWY, Searching for a Character Between East and West is part of the YWY series of artworks and films, as well as the exhibition YWY, Visions, developed in dialogue with indigenous actress and artist Zahy Guajajara, which includes many artworks by myself and in collaboration with other artists and authors.
+YWY, Searching for a Character Between East and West is part of the YWY series of artworks, films, and books, as well as the exhibition YWY, Visions, developed in dialogue with Indigenous actress and artist Zahy Guajajara, which includes many artworks by myself and in collaboration with other artists and authors.